CoaXioN-Games/coplay/README.md

-2. Open your mod's client .vpc file, and add the line `$Include "$SRCDIR\coplay\src\coplay.vpc"` to it somewhere at the top, if your mod has an appid on Steam you'll probably want to append `COPLAY_USE_LOBBIES` to your `$PreprocessorDefinitions`( Don't add this preprocessor if your mod does not have an appid, otherwise Coplay will be effectively nonfunctional ).
+2. Open your mod's client .vpc file, and add the line `$Include "$SRCDIR\coplay\src\coplay.vpc"` to it somewhere at the top.

 3. Rerun your VPC script and build.